raventid/coursera_learning/haskell_experiments/notes.md

 Int instead of Num a, wich I would personally prefer (I enjoy polymorphism :D )

+`Partial` function:

+Prelude> read "1234567" :: Integer
+1234567
+Prelude> read "BLAH" :: Integer
+*** Exception: Prelude.read: no parse

+`read` is a `partial` function because it does return a proper value for each possible input (and compiler cannot catch this, so it's a runtime error)

 - Cardinality of datatype is the number of possible values it defines

 - Different data declarations: